ultramancode/dify-official-plugins/models/lemonade/README.md

 - **API Endpoint URL**: Base URL where the Lemonade Server
   - For most cases this should be `http://127.0.0.1:8000`
   - If Dify is deployed using Docker, consider using the local network IP address, e.g., `http://192.168.1.100:8000` or `http://host.docker.internal:8000`
+- **Authorization Name**: Leave this field blank.
+Lemonade uses built-in authentication and does not require an API key.
 - **Model Context Size**: The maximum context size of the model (default: 4096).
 - **Agent Thought Support**: Select "Support" if your model supports reasoning chains
 - **Vision Support**: Select "Support" if your model supports image understanding.